jlconlin/dotfiles/README.md

 as described by the installation procedures for Vundle.

 ### Building Plugins
-There are some (just one as of this writing) plugins that need to be built after they are installed.
+There are some plugins that need to be built after they are installed.
 Here are the instructions for building each of them. **Note:** These instructions are for the Mac as that is the machine I use.
 These instructions may work for other platforms.

 #### YouCompleteMe